metrixinfo/laravel-permissions/README.md

 You can assign one or many roles to a user, and they will inherit the permissions assigned to those roles.
 You may also assign specific permissions to a user.

+## Requirements
+This package will only work with a cache that allows tags (Redis, Memcached etc.).

 ## Installation